Solar Power Hazards and Safety

 - Step to one side or the other to turn.
 Do not twist your body.

-In construction, falls accounted for nearly 40% of fatalities in 2014.
-The most common height of fatal construction falls over the 2011-14 period was from more than 30 feet (211 deaths); however, fatalities from 11 to 15 feet are almost as deadly (194 deaths).
-Other risks include:
+In construction, falls accounted for nearly 39.2% of fatalities in 2017.
+The most common height of fatal construction falls was from more than 30 feet (107 deaths of 325 fatal falls).

 - Broken, Fractured, or Shattered Bones

 - Severe Back, Neck, and Head Trauma

 - Internal Injuries